build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 ### Phase 1: Refactoring from CRUD to CQRS

-TODO: Better description.

-- Operations:
+In this phase, you want for refactor from a *CRUD-like* architecture and representation to something that will represent domain-specific actions.

+As an example you will need to implement the following operations:

 - Queries:
   - `GetBooksByAuthor`
   - `GetBorrowedBooksByUser`
   - `GetMissingBooks`
 - Commands:
-    - `AddNewBook`.
+  - `AddNewBook`:
     - Checking if author exists.
       - If not, adding author.
     - Adding book with that author, no borrower, and certain status.
-    - `BorrowBook`
+  - `BorrowBook`:
     - Checking if book is available.
       - If not, returning error.
     - Updating borrower.
     - Updating book status.
-    - `ReportMissingBook`
+  - `ReportMissingBook`:
     - Update book status.
     - Mark user that borrowed as wrongly behaving.
     - Remove current borrower from the book.

-#### Why do we refactor to CQRS from CRUD?
+#### Why do you want a refactor from CRUD to CQRS?

-TODO: Better description.
+There are a few important reasons collected below:

-- Maintainability.
+- Maintainability:
   - Readability.
-  - Being closer to the domain.
+  - Lower cognitive load.
+  - Better understanding due to closer domain representation.
-- Usability.
+- Usability:
   - Developer Experience.
-- Lower cognitive load.
   - CRUD vs. Task-based UI.
+- Flexibility:
+  - Infrastructure-wise.
+    - Unit of Deployments.

 ### Phase 2: Deploying CQRS in AWS Lambda Environment

-TODO: Better description.
-TODO: Dispatcher concept.
-TODO: Ports and Adapters to the rescue from rewriting, due to infrastructure specific changes.
+After introducing a split and separated domain that is domain-oriented and has commands and queries, you will need to evaluate how to deploy such application in the *Serverless* architecture environment using *AWS Lambda* as a main service.
+That's why you can see various different deployment approaches inside *[examples/02-deploying-cqrs-in-aws-lambda-environment](./examples/02-deploying-cqrs-in-aws-lambda-environment)*.

+There is a very important concept to emphasise, that saved you from rewriting significant parts over and over which is [Ports and Adapters (aka *Hexagonal Architecture*)](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) pattern.

 ## Resources